Continuous Insurance Enforcement FAQs

-How can I tell if my vehicle is on Motor Insurers Database (MID) correctly?
+How can I tell if my vehicle is on the Motor Insurers Database (MID) correctly?

-The Motor Insurers Bureau have produced a guide called Motor Trade and the MID which explains how this will affect various aspects of buying, selling, repairing and generally working with vehicles in the motor trade.
-You can read this by clicking here.
+To help you understand the impact, the Motor Insurers Bureau have released a guide: Motor Trade and the MID.
+This explains in what ways CIE will affect various aspects of buying, selling, repairing and generally working with vehicles in the motor trade and we recommend you take a look.

-If you won’t be using your car in the winter, you must either make a SORN declaration or insure the car.
-If you don’t, you will receive an IAL and find enforcement action taken against you.
+If you won’t be using your car in the winter, you must either make a SORN declaration or insure the car for the full time.
+If you don’t, you will receive an IAL and enforcement action will be started against you.

 If I pay the Fixed Penalty do I still have to buy insurance?

-A valid motor insurance policy will still need to be purchased if you intend to keep the vehicle and do not declare a SORN.
-If the vehicle remains uninsured as identified by the database comparison, you could still, without any further warning, be subject to further enforcement action.
+Yes, you’ll still need to buy a valid motor insurance policy if you want to keep the vehicle and don’t declare a SORN.
+If the vehicle remains uninsured and it’s identified by the database comparison, you could still – without any further warning – face more enforcement action.

 What if I lease my car?

-If you lease your car you will be the registered keeper and so would receive the IAL and any other letters and so will be liable for any enforcement action if you do not insure the car or make a SORN declaration.
+If you lease your car you will be the registered keeper and so would receive the IAL and any other letters.
+Even if your car is in somebody else’s care, you would still be at risk of enforcement action if you do not insure the car or make a SORN declaration.

 Why were CIE rules introduced?

-The laws were introduced to reduce the number of uninsured drivers and riders on the road, which were forcing the price of insurance premiums up.
+The laws were introduced to try to cut down on the number of uninsured drivers and riders on the road, who were forcing the price of insurance premiums up for others.

-At the time of its introduction February 2011, uninsured vehicle owners cost motorists £30 per annual premium on average, totalling more than £500m every year in total.
+When the laws were first introduced in February 2011, uninsured vehicle owners cost motorists £30 per annual premium on average – that’s more than £500m every year in total.

-It is anticipated that CIE, in conjunction with continued police enforcement activity, will further reduce the level of uninsured driving on British roads by around 40%.
-This will help keep down the costs to responsible motorists who pay for the cost of uninsured driving through insurance premiums.
-Further information on the change in law is also available from https://www.gov.uk/vehicle-insurance/uninsured-vehicles
+It’s anticipated that CIE, alongside continued police enforcement activity, will reduce the level of uninsured driving on British roads by around 40%.
+This will help keep the overall cost of insurance premiums down, which is good news for the majority of motorists.